- Summary of Our Top 6 Best Web Hosting For Small Business in 2020

 All the shared hosting plans of SiteGround comes with a free website builder, free Cloudflare CDN, free daily backup, etc.

 The customer support is also good.
 You can get in touch via call or email.

 Their last six-month average uptime is 99.95% and the load time is 709ms.

-All the shared hosting plans of Dream host comes with unlimited disk space, unlimited bandwidth, SSD drives and 97-day money back guarantees with some terms and conditions.
+All the shared hosting plans of Dream host come with unlimited disk space, unlimited bandwidth, SSD drives and 97-day money-back guarantees with some terms and conditions.

 Their last six-month average uptime is 99.92% and the load time is 530ms.